Business tips

 SEO requires an initial investment in content creation, technical improvements, and link building, but once a website ranks, the traffic is essentially free.
 Unlike PPC, where costs scale with traffic, SEO traffic compounds over time.

-Key reasons why SEO is more cost-effective long term:
+Key reasons why SEO is more cost-effective in the long:

 1. No Ongoing Click Costs